Ion Inculeț: Biography

-Ion Inculeț was born on 5 April 1884 in Răzeni village, which was part of the inter-war (between World War I and World War II) Lăpușna County, in the family of Constantin and Maria Inculeț (nee Ionaș), who were peasants.
+Ion Inculeț was born on 5 April 1884 in Răzeni village, which was part of the inter-war (between World War I and World War II) Lăpușna County, in the family of Constantin and Maria Inculeț (née Ionaș), who were peasants.
 The surname, Inculeț, indicates that Ion might have descended from the Ukrainians and Russians who had settled in Bessarabia.
 This is because his surname likely comes from the rivers Ingul and Inguleț, which are tributaries of the Bug River, which originates in Ukraine.
 Indeed, Ion's grandfather was described as either a Great Russian or Ukrainian (he was probably from the areas around the Inculeț rivers) to work as a cellar master for a landowner.
 However, Ion himself did not always go by the surname "Inguleț", as he also wrote it as Inculetz or Ingulet occasionally when signing himself off.

 After his birth, Ion was baptized soon after by a certain Ecaterina Grigore (Grigorievna) Ionaș, the widow of a man named Nicolae Ionaș.
 Soon after, the family moved to the village of Căinări in Tighina County and then to Chișinău.
 In 1888, Ion's brother Teodor was born in Căinăria, indicating the family stayed there for some time before moving over to Chișinău.